jjaanngg/jjaanngg/README.md

   ## Hi, I'm Jangwon Lee, a developer who values freedom, creativity, and the joy of building what truly matters.

   I was first introduced to programming in middle school through a visual coding platform called Entry.
-  What began as a simple classroom activity quickly sparked a deeper curiosity.
-I want to understand what was behind the blocks, how they worked, and what made them possible.
+What began as a simple classroom activity quickly sparked a deeper curiosity about how things worked behind the scenes—how blocks became logic, and how that logic turned into something real.

-  That early curiosity has grown into a long-standing passion for software development.
+Since then, I’ve pursued software development with a passion for both the craft and the impact it can have.
+I feel a deep sense of fulfillment when someone uses a program I’ve built, and even more so when they offer feedback—because every interaction is a chance to iterate, improve, and grow.

+I especially enjoy the development process itself: building something from scratch, refining it through real-world use, and making it better with each version.
+This continuous cycle of problem-solving is what drives me.
-  Today, I'm working toward becoming a full-stack developer who knows how to integrate AI where it matters most to build more efficient, maintainable, and meaningful systems.

-  From exploring basic logic to understanding real-world architecture, I've always aimed to go one step deeper.
-  I believe in writing code that not only works but also lasts.
-And I'm excited to keep growing through hands-on experience and constant learning.
+Today, I'm working toward becoming a full-stack developer who can integrate AI where it matters most—to build systems that are not only efficient and maintainable, but meaningful.
+From exploring basic logic to understanding real-world architecture, I always aim to go one step deeper.
+I believe in writing code that not only works, but endures.
+And I’m excited to keep learning through hands-on experience and thoughtful iteration.

   <br/>
    <div style="text-align: left;">